Leone, American Samoa: 20th century

-Leone was selected in 1932 as one of four meeting places for the Bingham Commission of the U.S. Congress, which was sent to Pago Pago to study and report on complaints by Samoans against the Naval Administration.
+In 1932, Leone was selected as one of four meeting places for the Bingham Commission of the U.S. Congress, which was sent to Pago Pago to study and report on complaints by Samoans against the Naval Administration.
 As a result of the commission's review, major changes were implemented by the Naval Administration for the betterment of both Tutuila Island and Manu'a.
 The Bingham Commission's hearings resulted in two major reforms: A Bill of Rights was created, and separation was established between the positions of Judge and Secretary of Native Affairs.
 The Bill of Rights was drafted by Governors Henry Francis Bryan and Edward Stanley Kellogg and Judge H.P.
 Wood.
+The Bingham Commission arrived in Leone on September 29, 1930, to hear witness testimony.
+During the visit, U.S. Senator Hiram Bingham gifted High Chief Tuitele a cane crafted from Hawaiian koa wood, fitted with a silver plate inscribed with his name.